stanmart/blog/_posts/2018-10-17-bkk-datashader.md

 Plotting large datasets is also a lot of fun, but sadly, it is difficult.
 One has to fiddle with sampling, opacity, and various parameters to visualize datasets over a million points.
 Isn't there a better way?

 As it turns out, there is.
-The extraordinary `datashader` library made by the people at Anaconda Inc might be a game changer for meaningfully visualizing large datasets.
+The extraordinary `datashader` library made by the guys at Continuum Analytics might be a game changer for meaningfully visualizing large datasets.
 This write up is inspired by the [NYC taxi example](http://datashader.org/topics/nyc_taxi.html) at the wonderful [PyViz](http://pyviz.org/) website.

 On one hand, I did this project to familiarize myself with the `datashader` library, and on the other hand, I wanted to make use of the plenty of data published by the Centre for Budapest Transport (BKK).
 The next few paragraphs can be viewed as a tutorial on making spatial plots with `datashader`, or as an (admittedly superficial) description of Budapest's public transport system.